 Women's costume accessories; Worn costume accessories; Headgear

-Most of the crown is lined in black polished cotton, sewn to the velvet lining in front and finished in back with a hem forming a channel for a cotton ribbon, along which the lining is gathered to an opening that reveals the milliner’s label stamped in gold at the back panel of the bonnet.
+The bonnet is lined in black glazed or polished cotton, sewn to the velvet in front and finished in back with a hem forming a channel for a cotton ribbon, along which the lining is gathered to an opening that reveals the milliner’s label stamped in gold at the back panel of the bonnet.
 Professionally made.
 Hand-sewn.

 University of New Hampshire Library

 Astrida Schaeffer, photographer/curator

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License